 We have a busy 25 bedded critical care department, admitting around 1800 patients/ year, comprising a separate 9 bedded ICU, 10 bedded surgical HDU and 6 bedded medical HDU.

-Being one of the busiest critical care units in the region, the department provides trainees with opportunities to gain experience in a diverse case mix of critically ill medical patients alongside a large number of elective and emergency post-surgical patients The case mix for the level 3 admissions is approximately 90%-10% emergency: elective split and approximately 70:30 medical: surgical split.
+Being one of the busiest critical care units in the region, the department provides postgraduate doctors with opportunities to gain experience in a diverse case mix of critically ill medical patients alongside a large number of elective and emergency post-surgical patients The case mix for the level 3 admissions is approximately 90%-10% emergency: elective split and approximately 70:30 medical: surgical split.

 The hospital houses the local vascular and ENT services and therefore we receive the casemix associated with these specialties.